qasten-dev/website/src/blog/your-employees-are-smarter-than-your-ai-policy.md

 This is exactly the balance we designed **Qasten** to strike: a secure, visible, and compliant platform for leadership, and a collaborative, multi-model experience employees actually want to use.

-➡️ **Book a [15-minute Pilot strategy session](https://calendly.com/qasten/ai-strategy-session-15-min)** to map your first steps from Shadow AI to immediate value and control.
+➡️ Get in touch with us [here](/#contact-us) to map your first steps from Shadow AI to immediate value and control.

-Not ready to book yet?
-Get in touch with us [here](/#contact-us) to start the conversation.

 ---